microsoft/aca-dev-day/labs/2.ACA_Deployment/README.md

 ## Try the app in Azure

-The `deploy` CI/CD process creates a series of resources in your Azure subscription.
+The `deploy` CI/CD process (and the Bicep process) creates a series of resources in your Azure subscription.
 These are used primarily for hosting the project code, but there's also a few additional resources that aid with monitoring and observing how the app is running in the deployed environment.

 | Resource          | Resource Type                    | Purpose                                                      |
 | ----------------- | -------------------------------- | ------------------------------------------------------------ |